WikiOpenCite/citescoop/CODE_OF_CONDUCT.md

    2. Consequence: A private, written warning from the Community Moderators.
-   3. Repair: Examples of repair include a private written apology, acknowledgement of responsibility, and seeking clarification on expectations.
+   3. Repair: Examples of repair include a private written apology, acknowledgment of responsibility, and seeking clarification on expectations.
 2. Temporarily Limited Activities
    1. Event: A repeated incidence of a violation that previously